th2-net/th2-conn-generic/conn-fix/README.md

 # If it is specified , then we will check for OrigSendingTime in resend request
 requiresOrigSendingTime: true

+# Value for encryptMethod(98) field.
+Value is taken from dictionary by alias specified in this setting.
+encryptMethod: PKCS
 ```

 ### FIX Server